Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

-Using Equation \eqref{eq:select_resonant_stars}, we select in the simulation all particles whose orbital frequencies satisfy---within the numerical accuracy of $0.8~\text{km/s/kpc}$---the resonance condition for the CR, OLR, 1:1, or 1:4 resonance.
+Using Equation \eqref{eq:select_resonant_stars}, we select in the simulation all particles whose orbital frequencies satisfy the resonance condition for either CR, OLR, outer 1:1, or 1:4 resonance.
 Figure \ref{fig:fraction_of_resonant_stars} shows the fraction of these resonant stars with respect to all stars in the simulation.
 Overplotted are also the corresponding ARLs.

-We confirm that the high-$J_R$ ridge to the right of the OLR and 1:1 ARLs (c.f. \citetalias{2019arXiv190604786T}) are indeed made up from a high fraction of resonant stars.
-In this work, we will focus on the OLR, but discuss the other resonances briefly in Section \ref{sec:other_resonances}.
+We confirm that the high-$J_R$ ridge to the right of the 1:2 OLR and the 1:1 ARLs (c.f. \citetalias{2021MNRAS.500.2645T}) indeed contain a high fraction of resonant stars.
+We call these action overdensities made up from resonant stars `scattering ridges' (see also \citetalias{2021MNRAS.500.2645T}) to describe that \emph{on average} the stellar population has been displaced towards higher $J_R$ at and by this resonance, as compared to the smooth initial disk.
+The width of the ridge depends on the libration strength around the ARL.

+We will now focus on the 1:2 OLR, which gives the strongest signal, but discuss the other resonances briefly in Section \ref{sec:curious_coincidence} and Appendices \ref{app:11_resonance}-\ref{app:14_resonance}.

-In Figure \ref{fig:fraction_of_resonant_stars}, we mark the high-$L_z$ edge of the OLR's scattering ridge with a line (the ridge edge line, REL) of slope $\Delta \theta_R/\Delta \theta_\phi = -1$, which was chosen by eye.
-The majority of action ridges observed in the \emph{Gaia} data by \citetalias{2019MNRAS.484.3291T} have slopes steeper than the OLR ARL, but shallower than this REL.
+The high-$L_z$ edge of the OLR ridge corresponds to the outer boundary of the zone of entrapment \citep{2018MNRAS.474.2706B}.
+Figure \ref{fig:fraction_of_resonant_stars} illustrates this by overplotting the maximum libration amplitude at $J_R\sim0.5~L_{z,0}$.
+We mark this edge of the OLR ridge with a line (the `ridge edge line', REL), for which we chose the slope $\Delta J_R/\Delta L_z = -1$ by eye.\footnote{At low $J_R$, this choice of REL is not a good description for the real zone of entrapment and the separatrix at the OLR, as can be seen in Figure \ref{fig:fraction_of_resonant_stars} and as discussed in \citet{2020MNRAS.495..886B}, but we found that for our practical purposes approximating it by a straight line is sufficient.} The majority of action ridges observed in the \emph{Gaia} data by \citetalias{2019MNRAS.484.3291T} have slopes steeper than the OLR ARL, but shallower than this REL.
 In addition, we shift the REL by $\Delta L_z$ with respect to the OLR ARL; in the simulation we chose $\Delta L_z = +0.05 L_{z,0}$ at $J_R=0$.
-Using the REL and the ARL as boundaries for the selection will provide a stellar sub-sample with a high fraction of real OLR stars.
+Using the REL and the ARL as boundaries for the selection will provide a stellar sub-sample with a high fraction of true OLR stars.